samkiell/crush/crush_documentation.md

 The roadmap includes introducing AI‑driven tutoring, expanding coverage to other universities, integrating live classes, and deploying a mobile wrapper for Android and iOS.

-This template serves as the operational backbone for building CrushEdu Place International through a resilient, enterprise‑grade MERN implementation.
+This template serves as the operational backbone for building Crush EduPlace International through a resilient, enterprise‑grade MERN implementation.